2021 Dublin Bay South by-election: Candidate selection

 On 7 May, Kate O'Connell declared she would not seek to be the Fine Gael candidate for the election.
 O'Connell had previously been a TD for the constituency between 2016 and 2020, but did not retain her seat in the 2020 general election, placing fifth in the four-seat constituency.
 O'Connell suggested she would not be able to win a party selection again due to her relationship with the Fine Gael leadership souring in the meantime.

 Dublin City Councillor James Geoghegan announced his intention to seek the Fine Gael nomination on 31 April, noting that in the 2019 Dublin City Council election he had received the highest vote share of any Fine Gael candidate in Dublin.
 He also stressed that he had backed Leo Varadkar in the 2017 Fine Gael leadership election, whereas O'Connell had backed Varadkar's opponent Simon Coveney.

 Geoghegan won the support of all 12 party branches in Dublin Bay South.
 He was the only Fine Gael candidate to be nominated by party members as of the party deadline on 10 May, and was formally selected on 13 May.

-The then Lord Mayor of Dublin Hazel Chu and Dublin City Councillor Claire Byrne contested the Green Party nomination.
+The Lord Mayor of Dublin Hazel Chu and Dublin City Councillor Claire Byrne contested the Green Party nomination.
 At a selection convention on 4 June, Byrne was chosen as the party candidate.

 Fianna Fáil councillors Deirdre Conroy and Claire O'Connor were reported as potential candidates for the party nomination.
 However, O'Connor declined to run.
 That left Conroy as the sole nominee as of the party deadline on 20 May, and on 25 May she was formally selected as the Fianna Fáil candidate.
 Conroy had been first elected as a councillor in the 2019 Dublin City Council election.

 Senator Ivana Bacik was selected as the Labour Party candidate on 17 May, and Senator Lynn Boylan was selected as the Sinn Féin candidate on 4 June.

 Sarah Durcan, who stood for the Social Democrats in Dublin Bay South in the 2020 general election, was the only nominee as of the party deadline and was named as the Social Democrats candidate on 2 June.

 Mairéad Tóibín, a pharmacist, was selected as Aontú's candidate.
 She is a sister of Peadar Tóibín, the party's founder and then sole TD.

 Mannix Flynn stood as an independent candidate.
 He said that he would be "throwing the kitchen sink" at his campaign.

 On 27 May, Peter Dooley, the co-founder of the Dublin Renters' Union announced he would be running as an independent candidate.
 Justin Barrett was the National Party's candidate.
 On 11 June, Jacqui Gilbourne of Renua announced she would be running for the party.
 At an anti-lockdown rally on 19 June, Dolores Cahill announced that she would be running as an independent candidate.

 Nominations for the by-election closed at noon on 24 June 2021.
 15 candidates stood in the by-election, with ten from registered political parties, and five independents.